shaluelenza/Hello-World/README.md

 # Hello-World
-A repository to demo github features
+A repository to demo github features.
+I am Shalu Geogre. i am a software developer.
+This project is just a test to the basic intro to GitHub.